 FSSA reserves the right to audit the Contractor's self-reported data and change reporting requirements at any time with reasonable notice.
 FSSA may require corrective actions and will assess liquidated damages, as specified in Exhibit 2, for Contractor non-compliance with these and other subsequent reporting requirements and performance standards.
 FSSA may change the frequency or content of reports and may require additional reports.
 FSSA shall provide at least thirty (30) calendar days' notice to the Contractor before changing reporting requirements.
-FSSA may requirements.
-FSSA may requirements.
+FSSA may request ad hoc reports at any time.